 - Take high-quality supplements, such as zinc, selenium, manganese, chromium, B vitamins, vitamin C, vitamin A and vitamin E (cod liver oil is a good source of natural vitamin A).

 If you have reason to believe that your thyroid may be working only half time for you, make the switch today to coconut oil.
-Embrace a healthy lifestyle that includes tons of whole foods, a regular sleep pattern, and movement (every chance you get).
+Embrace a healthy lifestyle that includes tons of whole foods, a regular sleep pattern and movement (every chance you get).
 Before long, you will not only feel better, but you may be surprised at how well your pants fit!
+This has been my experience so far!